RepoDynamics/PyPackIT/SECURITY.md

 ### Where to Report
-We use [GitHub's security advisories feature](https://docs.github.com/en/code-security/security-advisories/repository-security-advisories/about-repository-security-advisories) of our repository to securely discuss, fix and publish information about security vulnerabilities in TemplateRepo.
+We use [GitHub's security advisories feature](https://docs.github.com/en/code-security/security-advisories/repository-security-advisories/about-repository-security-advisories) of our repository to securely discuss, fix and publish information about security vulnerabilities in Templaterepo.
 To privately report a security vulnerability, follow the [documentation on Github](https://docs.github.com/en/code-security/security-advisories/guidance-on-reporting-and-writing/privately-reporting-a-security-vulnerability#privately-reporting-a-security-vulnerability) or [**click here to directly open a private report form**](https://github.com/AAriam/TemplateRepo/security/advisories/new).